pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

 useful for things like triggering a lift or converge, or listing nodes, from the command line.

+Head over to our [Reference Documentation](http://palletops.com/doc/reference-0.8) for a more detailed look at what you can do with pallet and how it works.

 Don't hesitate to ask questions, either through the site here, via the [mailing list](http://groups.google.com/group/pallet-clj), or on [#pallet](http://webchat.freenode.net/?channels=#pallet) on freenode irc.